• Skip to main content

 And Of Course The Perfect Salty-Sweet Combo

-In my option, this is what makes a chocolate chip cookie.
+In my opinion, this is what makes a chocolate chip cookie.
 I LOVE a salty cookie - and by salty cookie, I mean a good balance of salty and sweet but where I can definitely taste the salt.

 Oh man, I think it makes it!